MESSAGE FROM MARIANNE MASON

-We take pride in presenting orientations for new teachers in ten or more cities all over the US in New York City, New Orleans, Los Angeles, San Francisco, San Diego and Santa Rosa, California, Denver, Indianapolis, Detroit, Tucson, Kalamazoo, Washington, DC and cities in between narrated by native speakers of French, Spanish, or English and sometimes Mandarin.
-Though all teachers are tested for English fluency, it is 100% more likely that non-native speakers of English will absorb these nuances and complexities if expressed in their own language within the first two months of arriving in the U.S. These all-day workshops explain the intricacies of the J-1 visa, the phenomenon of Culture Shock, and strategies for communicating with American parents in different settings.
+We take pride in presenting orientations for new teachers in more than fifteen cities in the US including New York City, New Orleans, Los Angeles, San Francisco, San Diego and Santa Rosa, California, Denver, Indianapolis, Detroit, Tucson, Kalamazoo, Washington, DC and cities in between, narrated by native speakers of French, Spanish, English or Mandarin.
+Though all teachers are tested for English fluency, it is 100% more likely that non-native speakers of English absorb the complexities expressed in their own language within the first two months of arrival.
+The 5-hour workshops explain the intricacies of the J-1 visa, Culture Shock, and strategies for communicating with American parents.